Estate Planning: Wills & Trusts

 You must have the right documents in place BEFORE you need them.
 After you lose the mental capacity to enter into these documents, then it is too late.

-Provide an Inheritance and Protect Your Loved Ones
+Your Estate Plan Will Provide an Inheritance and Protect Your Loved Ones

 The vast majority of married couples will want an estate plan where the assets go to the surviving spouse when the first spouse dies.
 Then, after the surviving spouse dies, all the assets are dividing equally between the children.
-Sounds simple, but there are many issues that can come up with this plan.
+Sounds simple, but many issues can come up with this plan.

 Most people think that the only way to give an inheritance is to give their loved ones the inheritance money directly.
 What could go wrong if you give the inheritance money to your loved ones?